marinade-finance/liquid-staking-referral-program/README.md

 Example application that uses the referral program instructions can be checked at https://github.com/marinade-finance/liquid-staking-referral-example-app

+## Extension: stake-as-collateral Marinade program

+This referral program also works as data register for the stake-as-collateral Marinade program.
+By staking a stake-account using a referral code configured for the stake-as-collateral Marinade program, a partner automatically register the deposited stake-account amount as part of the program, and the partner account as the monitored account.

+By setting the field "validator_vote_key" the referral code restricts operations to only deposits of stake-accounts already delegated to that specific validator.

 ## To develop

 * To build the program `anchor build`